 1. Interview Approach & Data Integrity

-The person conducting the interview is possibly the most important part of the investigation.
+The person conducting the interview is the most crucial part of the investigation.
 The best practice is to utilize interviewees more closely linked with the region or industry to conduct discreet interviews.
-Using an interviewee on the ground is paramount to ensure the comfort and therefore openness of the sources interviewed, it de-risks the subject finding out about the inquires, and ensures the right threads are pulled and corroborated.
+Using an interviewee on the ground is paramount to ensure the comfort and openness of the sources interviewed.
+It de-risks the subject’s finding out about the inquiries and ensures the right threads are pulled and corroborated.

-To save costs, some firms use their own employees disconnected to the industry or region to attempt to obtain interviews.
+To save costs, some firms use their employees who are disconnected from the industry or region to attempt to obtain interviews.
 This heightens the risk of the target finding out about the investigations, poor source selection, and rumors or biases to be reported as fact.

-This discrepancy in data quality becomes even more present in regions where openly seeking information can raise suspicions, lead to resistance, or even endanger the safety of the source.
+This discrepancy in data quality becomes even more present in regions where openly seeking information can raise suspicions, lead to resistance, or even endanger the source’s safety.

 Discreet inquiries rely on building trust, using indirect questioning techniques, and leveraging existing networks to access information without drawing undue attention.

-Some examples of interviewees Vcheck has used in the past include journalists, veterans of industry, industry analysts, legal professionals, and in certain international jurisdictions, regulatory sources and government officials.
+Some examples of interviewees Vcheck has used in the past include journalists, veterans of the industry, industry analysts, legal professionals, and, in particular, international jurisdictions, regulatory sources, and government officials.

 2. Quality of Sources

 Selecting the correct sources is critical to the success and accuracy of the HUMINT project.
-The investigative team must strike a balance of finding sources who are well-placed and would therefore have insight into the information we seek but removed enough to limit the risk of the subject becoming aware of our investigation.
+The investigative team must balance finding well-placed sources and, therefore, having insight into the information we seek but removed enough to limit the risk of the subject becoming aware of our investigation.

-For example, a former senior marketing employee commenting on the intricacies of a subject company’s finances or perhaps of a regulatory or legal issue, would raise some red flags.
-A marketing employee may have an understanding of how the company is perceived in the industry and market but they are unlikely to have had access to key information on regulatory or financial matters involving the company.
+For example, a former senior marketing employee commenting on the intricacies of a subject company’s finances or perhaps of a regulatory or legal issue would raise some red flags.
+A marketing employee may understand how the company is perceived in the industry and market.
+Still, they are unlikely to have had access to crucial information on regulatory or financial matters involving the company.
 This commentary would cause us to question the credibility of this source’s testimony.

-It is vital to obtain viewpoints from multiple sources with a wide array of backgrounds and take into consideration the level of access to information regarding the subject that different sources would have.
+It is vital to obtain viewpoints from multiple sources with a wide array of backgrounds and consider the level of access to information regarding the subject that different sources would have.

 3. Number of Sources

 It is unlikely that one single source would hold the key to our investigation or that one single source can provide all the information the client is seeking.
-In addition, precisely because human sources are not infallible, we use interviews from a variety of sources with as diverse backgrounds as possible to paint a comprehensive picture of a subject’s profile.
+In addition, because human sources are not infallible, we use interviews from various sources with as diverse backgrounds as possible to paint a comprehensive picture of a subject’s profile.

-For example, if a former mid-level employee at a company makes a particularly unsavory claim against one of the company’s executives, based solely on this commentary, it’s difficult to determine if the employee may perhaps hold a grudge against the executive.
+For example, suppose a former mid-level employee at a company makes a particularly unsavory claim against one of the company’s executives based solely on this commentary.
+In that case, it’s difficult to determine if the employee may perhaps hold a grudge against the executive.
 However, if we then also obtain commentary from another former executive at the same company who testified to a pattern of persistently high turnover among the executive’s staff due to the executive’s actions contributing to a hostile work environment, then we would have more information to substantiate the mid-level employee’s claims.
-Or if a former colleague of the executive at a different company were to admit that the executive was difficult to work with at times and relayed similar concerns, then we would have more information to evidence the emergence of a pattern regarding this particular executive’s actions, personality, and reputation.
-It is therefore vital to obtain viewpoints from multiple sources with a wide array of backgrounds.
+Or if a former executive colleague at a different company were to admit that the executive was challenging to work with at times and relayed similar concerns, then we would have more information to evidence the emergence of a pattern regarding this particular executive’s actions, personality, and reputation.
+It is, therefore, vital to obtain viewpoints from multiple sources with various backgrounds.

-Some diligence providers greatly limit the number of interviews conducted to save costs which dramatically cheapens the report and confidence in information gathered.
+Some diligence providers greatly limit the number of interviews conducted to save costs, dramatically lowering the report’s confidence in the information gathered.

 The Power of Discreet Interviews – Examples: